redrambles/Accelerate/wp-content/plugins/ninja-forms/readme.txt

 == Upgrade Notice ==

-= 3.2.8 (4 January 2018) =
+= 3.2.9 (17 January 2018) =

 *Bugs:*

-* Submissions of duplicated forms should now properly increment their sequence number.
-* The merge tag selector box should now detect the lower edge of the window and shift upwards accordingly.
-* Resolved an issue that was causing input masks on required fields to throw an error on focus.
-* Fields with currency input masks should now properly save data upon submission.
-* Resolved several lingering PHP errors and warnings.
-* Checkbox list and radio list fields with wrapped values should now display properly.
-* Wrapped labels for single checkbox fields should now display properly.
-* Resolved an issue that was causing strictly numeric custom input masks with more than 12 characters to display improperly.
-* Resolved an issue that sometimes caused Forms to not load in the Dashboard.
+* Resolved an issue that sometimes caused certain Categories to not appear in the terms list field.

-*Changes:*

-* Added custom checked and unchecked value settings to checkbox fields.
-* The calendar in the date field is now translatable.
-* Made some minor tweaks to improve the loading and processing efficiency of certain admin pages.
+* Fixed a visual bug where drop downs in CRM actions were seemingly being reset to the default option on page refresh.

 == Changelog ==

+= 3.2.9 (17 January 2018) =

+*Bugs:*

+* Resolved an issue that sometimes caused certain Categories to not appear in the terms list field.
+* Fixed a visual bug where drop downs in CRM actions were seemingly being reset to the default option on page refresh.

 = 3.2.8 (4 January 2018) =